MarkusMusch/backtest/README.md

     ONE_DAY = '1d'
 ```

-After importing your own strategies, you add them to the "Strategies" Enum which currently only contains the included "Continuation Trade" Strategy.
+After importing your own strategies, you add them to the *Strategies* Enum which currently only contains the included *Continuation Trade* strategy.

 ```Python
 class Strategies(Enum):